gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v3-to-v4.md

 Looking for the [v3 docs](https://v3.gatsbyjs.com)?

 > Have you run into something that's not covered here?
-[Add your changes to GitHub](https://github.com/gatsbyjs/gatsby/tree/v4-docs/docs/docs/reference/release-notes/migrating-from-v3-to-v4.md)!
+[Add your changes to GitHub](https://github.com/gatsbyjs/gatsby/tree/master/docs/docs/reference/release-notes/migrating-from-v3-to-v4.md)!

 ## Introduction

 This is a reference for upgrading your site from Gatsby 3 to Gatsby 4.
-Version 4 is currently in Beta and thus this guide is not finalized yet.
-While the (breaking) changes might slightly change during the Beta and Release Candidate period the major breaking changes are already in and following this guide should set you up for success when the stable release is available.
+Version 4 introduces big performance improvements of up to 40% build time reduction and two new rendering options: [Deferred Static Generation (DSG)](/docs/conceptual/rendering-options/#deferred-static-generation-dsg) and [Server-Side Rendering (SSR)](/docs/conceptual/rendering-options/#server-side-rendering-ssr).
+If you're curious what's new, head over to the [v4.0 release notes](/docs/reference/release-notes/v4.0/).

 ## Table of Contents